evergreen-ci/git-co-evg-base/goodbase-docs/content/concepts/criteria.md

 weight: 1
 ---

 `git-co-evg-base` allows you to specify criteria that define what a matching evergreen version will look like.

-There are 4 types of criteria that can be specified.
+There are 5 types of criteria that can be specified.

 * passing tasks
 * run tasks
 * pass threshold
+* fail threshold
 * run threshold

 ## Passing tasks

 Passing tasks are tasks that must have completed successfully in Evergreen to meet the criteria.
 They are specified with the `--passing-task` option.
 This option can be specified more than once to include multiple tasks.

 For example, to ensure I get a revision with the following three tasks passing: `auth`, `auth_audit`, and `noPassthrough`, I would run the following: